 Notices to wash our hands, to stay at home and to keep our distance, accompanied by pictographs, remind us of the critical importance and enduring power of symbols and the value of semiotics to the diverse multi-cultural communities of today.
 Where words may fail us, symbols and the commonality of the human form unite us in common actions to reach a shared goal.
 With this in mind, and again allowing current conditions to shape the design of the issue, symbols of the past are given new meaning, the zine becomes a surface to remind us of our civic responsibilities, and perhaps offer a bit of joy in tough times.

 LogoArchive Issue 6 is a 12pp booklet printed by With Print using five passes of a digital white on Colorplan Lockwood bound with white staples.
 This issue is available as a limited release of 300.
-These are viable exclusively on the LogoArchive Shop.
+Fo other issues of the LogoArchive zine please visit LogoArchive Shop.